What Is An ePTFE Membrane?

 High Durability/High-Efficiency ePTFE Membrane Helps Meet EPA Requirements (PM2.5, MACT, NESHAP) and Will Reduce Total Cost of Ownership with:

-- Lower operating differential pressure
+- Lower operating Differential Pressure (DP)

-- Reduces the consumption of cleaning air
+- Reducing the consumption of cleaning air

-- It generates fan energy savings
+- Generating fan energy savings